MIPS/gcc/gcc/config/rs6000/predicates.md

   (match_code "symbol_ref,const,label_ref"))

-;; Return 1 if op is a simple reference that can be loaded via the GOT, ;; exclusing labels involving addition.
+;; Return 1 if op is a simple reference that can be loaded via the GOT, ;; excluding labels involving addition.
 (define_predicate "got_no_const_operand"
   (match_code "symbol_ref,label_ref"))